APPROVED LEGISLATION (RAMPA)

 RAMPA DESIGNATION & IMPLEMENTATION

-This legislation is essential to ensure that the MPAs do not remain just "on paper," as it establishes the framework and legal deadlines for the effective implementation and management of RAMPA.
+This legislation is essential to ensure that MPAs do not remain “on paper” only.
+It establishes the legal framework and timelines for the effective implementation and management of RAMPA.

-This legislation is based on the principles of sustainability and adaptive management of MPAs, ensuring their monitoring, evaluation, and continuous improvement of their objectives and benefits.
-Management measures will be reviewed based on new scientific knowledge and monitoring data.
-A collaborative and inclusive approach is critical to the long-term success of MPAs in protecting and restoring marine ecosystems.
+Management measures will be reviewed and adjusted based on new scientific knowledge and monitoring data, through a collaborative and inclusive approach that is essential for the long-term success of MPAs in protecting and restoring marine ecosystems.

 IMPORTANT STEPS